Sessions¶

 Session 1 & 2¶

-The group arrived at the village of "the Copper Tower", and found that the villagers seemed to be in the grips of a strange lethargy.
-After some investigation, they found the entrance to an old ruin, and while exploring it, the discovered that an ancient evil seemed to have convinced the villagers top waylay travelers and grind them down to paste.
+The group arrived at the village of "the Copper Tower", and found that the villagers seemed to be in the grip of a strange lethargy.
+After some investigation, they found the entrance to an old ruin, and while exploring it, they discovered that an ancient evil seemed to have convinced the villagers to waylay travelers and grind them down to paste.
 The paste was fed into a stone sarcophagus where some sort of creature seemed to be trapped.
 They fought several undead minions before finally clearing out the ruin.
 As they began experimenting with pouring water into the sarcophagus, it reacted violently by spewing streams of viscous purple goo.
 The players were spooked by this development, and the palpable feeling of evil emanating from the sarcophagus, and beat a hasty retreat.

 When they emerged, they were met by the entire village's population led by the High Servant.
 In a face off they cowed the villagers to not attack, and the High Servant seemed to have some sort of possessed fit of rage before dying.
 In the aftermath the villagers agreed to go back to harvesting Ormuzd berries.